KAKDH/ENC_HN_NA/README.md

 *Note: In order to pass the class you need to pass all three grading components (Attendance, Article-review, and Final Project).*

-The deadline for the final project submission is 11 May 2025, see the submission Guidelines.
+The deadline for the final project submission is 11 May 2025, see the submission Guidelines (https://github.com/KAKDH/ENC_HN_NA/blob/main/slides/Kapitan_2025_NA_Final_Assignement_Guidelines.md).